7 Indoor Houseplant Myths That Fooled Us Too

 Actually, bathrooms can be a pretty miserable place to hang out if you're a plant.
 Sure, mid rubber-duckie bath, or while you're having that long, hot shower ignoring the power bill - up goes the humidity.
 Lovely.

+But for how long?
+What about after you're dry and out of there, leaving your precious plants behind?
 Bathroom surfaces are made to drain and dry fast.
 Plus the bathroom can often be the coldest room in many houses.
 Colder air retains less humidity.
 Dry and cold?
 Not so appealing for a heat and humidity loving plant after all.
-Consider the conditions your plant is in for majority of the day, not just 10 minutes.
+Instead, consider the conditions your plant is in for majority of the day, not just 10 minutes.

 What to consider instead when picking locations

-An average, overall warmer air temperature in a room is more beneficial to most plants than a temporary boost in humidity.
+An average, overall warmer air temperature in a room is more beneficial to most plants, than a temporary boost in humidity.
 Warm air contains more moisture.
 If you have a drier home, run an HRV or DVS system, run air con or a heat pump, consider investing in a humidifier instead if low humidity is a concern.
-We love the Crane brand of humidifiers (we got ours from MightyApe).
-If your bathroom meets your plant's needs most of the day - not just when you're in the shower - then go for it, otherwise maybe give it a miss.

 Myth #3: Misting increases humidity